Written by Daniel Mariotti

 Cautions

 There are some things to consider when applying sealants.
-Over spraying or not spraying in an even way can lead to a pooled pattern to form on the piece.
-Sealants add material and if sprayed too aggressively (too close to the piece) or for too long in one area, that material build-up can cause a pooled relief in that area, making the piece splotchy.
+Over spraying, or not spraying evenly, can lead to the formation of a pooled pattern on the piece.
+Sealants add material, and if sprayed too aggressively (too close to the piece) or for too long in one area, that material build up can cause a pooled relief in that area.
+These areas can have a splotchy, less detailed appearance.
 To prevent that, shake up the can thoroughly (if using a rattle-can) and spray at a steady pace, starting and ending off of the piece.
 When using a brush to apply the coat of sealant, ensure that the brush isn’t soaked in it.
 Apply the sealant in light layers and check between layers using the water bead method.

 Below we’ve added a “material list” of the products we use for sealing and releasing.
 Note that your needs may be different from ours so use this as a starting point: